Ancient Egypt

 of Ancient Egypt

-cosmos [14].
-The gods varied in nature and capacity, and
+the universe.
+The gods varied in nature and power, and

 their worship was an integral part of daily life.
 The